 In recent years,cities in Europe like Brussels, Istanbul and Paris have been shaken by terrorist bomb attacks.
 Often, the attackers use improvised explosive devices and set them off in places frequented by large numbers of people.
 To provide more effective protection for large groups of people, techniques are required that enable explosives to be detected even when the person carrying them is moving about.
 The POLINEX research project is therefore developing a sensor-equipped portal that will enable even minimum traces of explosives in the air to be detected.

-POLINEX project outline (only available in German)
+POLINEX project outline (PDF, only available in German)

 Funding codes 13N14280 to 13N14287

 Radicalisation processes can be intensified and accelerated through the internet since extremist content can be made available to a large number of people quickly, cheaply and without being monitored.
 The RadigZ project therefore aims to prevent radicalisation processes and to immunise people against radical ideologies spread on the internet.
 The team is developing a range of prevention methods and recommendations to do this.
 They will take into account the specific features of the different extremist ideologies that exist and will be provided to the relevant target groups on one internet platform.